aaFurze/aamaze/README.md

 ```
 pip list
 ```
-This should produce an output that looks contains these items
+This should produce an output that contains these items
 ```
 Package    Version
 ---------- -------
-aamaze     0.3.1
+aamaze     latest_version
 pip        20.2.3
 pygame     2.3.0
 setuptools 49.2.1